readytensor/rt-repo-assessment/README.md

 ## Usage

-1. Create **`.env`** in the root directory and place your OpenAI API in it.
+1. Create **`.env`** in the root directory and place your OpenAI API key in it.
 See the [example](https://github.com/readytensor/rt-repo-assessment/blob/main/.env.example) file.
 2. **Run the Assessment**
    Execute the repository assessment tool using:

    ```bash
    python main.py
    ```
 3. **Configure Repository URLs & Max Workers** Configurations are specified in `/src/config/config.json` Modify config.json to specify repository URLs and other parameters:

    ```bash
    {
    "from_inputs_directory": false,